City Services & Department Updates

-Although Parks and Recreation programs have been cancelled, the Parks and Recreation Department has compiled a list of indoor, outdoor and online activities for people of all ages, including seniors.
-Additional activities will be added throughout the coming weeks.
+Fall 2020 Parks and Recreation programs and courses will not be offered and summer programs previously were cancelled due to COVID-19.
+The Parks and Recreation Department has compiled a list of indoor, outdoor and online activities for people of all ages, including seniors.

 Note: Important information regarding the use of parks and trails.